 10. CoSchedule – This tool is more of a title analyser as opposed to idea generator.
-Simply supply a title, fill in all the required information and get a real time analysis of its strength and weaknesses along with suggestions and recommendations.
+Simply supply a title, fill in all the required information and get a real-time analysis of its strengths and weaknesses along with suggestions and recommendations.

 11. Tweak Your Biz Title Generator – Tweak Your Biz is another unique idea generator for blogs.
 In this case, you simply supply the main idea/topic of your post and the tool will generate a huge list of ideas for different content types (e.g. How-To and List types).
 You can then download or print the full list.

 12. Inbound now – Inbound now is a bit less dynamic than many of the earlier stated idea generators, but it does give some generic ideas and directions on how to craft great topics and titles that could get viral online.

 13. Cool Name Ideas – This tool is slightly different from the ones above.
 Cool Name Ideas helps you generate cool and unique names for your business.
 Simply supply words that best describe what your business does, add a relevant subject and preferred suffixes.
 The tool will return a list of relevant domain names.

 If you have been a blogger for a while, due to time constraints, multi-tasking becomes a necessity.
 What could get more annoying than jumping off and on different tabs & windows?
 This section focuses on handy Google Chrome extensions that will save you a tremendous amount of time and make your blogging life much easier.

 14. Eye Dropper – Eye Dropper is a free tool available for Google Chrome, which gives you the ability to pick & save colours from any web page and then use them on your own website or any design software by simply copying the HEX code.
 An incredibly useful tool for web developers & designers.